AndrewVetovitz/QuadTreeImaging/README.md

 This project was my first indepth working with QuadTree data structure.
 For this project I used quadtrees and color processing to subdivide an image in order to create graphic art.
 The results went better than expected and everything can be seen in the executable jar file.
 The QuadTree data structure utilizes breaking an image into four quadrants repeatedly based on some form of error or measurment.
 In my case I used average color differences, as I will talk further below, in order to subdivide an image and refine its higher detail sections into smaller and smaller parts (correclating to more subdivisions of that one area).

 Being my first real Java Project this was a valuable learning experience overall.
-The inspiration for this project comes from a similar python and javascript implementation by Michael Fogleman at [his quad project.](https://github.com/fogleman/Quads) My project expands on his project and allows the user to more easily create varried images as well as save them to their local computer.
+The inspiration for this project comes from a similar python and javascript implementation by Michael Fogleman at [his quad project.](https://github.com/fogleman/Quads) My project expands on his project and allows the user to more easily create varied images as well as save them to their local computer.
 The UI is not perfect, but it is straight forward and gets the job done.

 The most valuable takeways I have and give to growing developers are as follows.
 ## Do not undererestimate the size of your project overall